In this guide we’ll take a look at the best water butts for the UK market.

 Overall this is the best water butt as it is large, easy to install, has good safety measures and is made of recycled plastic.

-The Strata pro Ward 250L Slimline Water Butt including Tap and Lid is a good water butt for smaller gardens as it can fit into a narrow gap and doesn’t take up much ground space.
+The Strata pro Ward 250L Slimline Water Butt including Tap and Lid is the best water butt for smaller gardens as it can fit into a narrow gap and doesn’t take up much ground space.

 This water but has a 250-litre capacity which is great for most medium sized gardens.